kritoke/nimacademy/content/docs/basics.md

 ### **let**

-The `let` keyword declares a variable that cannot change once it is set (it is immutable), but doesn't have to be known at compile time:
+The `let` type declares a variable that cannot change once it is set (it is immutable), but doesn't have to be known at compile time:

 ```
 let thisValueCannotChange = 42